 Happy World Ballet Day!
 One day.
 Five ballet companies.
 Live and online.

-As a dance writer, avid advanced ballet student and developing ballet teacher, I tend to subscribe to Friedrich Nietzsche’s notion that “we should consider every day lost on which we have not danced at least once”.
-If the opportunity to dance myself does not arise, I can normally be found penning a dance preview, review or feature; quizzing someone else about their work in dance; or watching professional dancers perform.
+As a dancer, dance writer and ballet teacher, I tend to subscribe to Friedrich Nietzsche’s notion that “we should consider every day lost on which we have not danced at least once”.
+If the opportunity to dance myself does not arise, I can normally be found penning a dance preview, review or feature; quizzing someone else about their work in dance; or observing dancers as they train and perform.

-Today is World Ballet Day LIVE 2015.
-This online event is a wonderful way of bringing balletomanes like me as close to a host of professional dancers around the world as it is possible to get with 23 hours of live, behind-the-scenes video footage.
+Today is World Ballet Day 2015.
+This online event brings balletomanes as close to a huge selection of professional dancers around the world as it is possible to get – thanks to 23 hours of live, behind-the-scenes video footage.

 For one day only, The Australian Ballet, Bolshoi Ballet, The Royal Ballet, The National Ballet of Canada and San Francisco Ballet are uniting to celebrate dance on a global scale.
 They are throwing open the doors to their studios, rehearsal rooms and auditoriums in order to give audiences a chance to see just what it takes to be part of one of the world’s top companies.

-The first ever World Ballet Day LIVE was held on 1st October 2014.
+The first ever World Ballet Day was held on 1 October 2014.
 The live broadcast attracted a total of 502,823 views from dance lovers around the world who watched for an average of 27 minutes.
 Allowing unparalleled behind-the-scenes access, the streaming project revealed each company’s approach to class and rehearsals, illustrating the unique personalities that characterise five world-class companies.

 After the success of last year’s unprecedented collaboration, the companies are once again streaming live footage of their dancers in class, on tour and in performance.
 This year’s online dance extravaganza also includes pre-recorded footage from a variety of regional dance organisations which are geographically close to the five participating companies.